 California users — CCPA threshold and non-discrimination: Some California privacy rights apply only to businesses covered by the CCPA.
 Shalemli is a small individual-developer service that may not meet the CCPA's revenue and data-volume thresholds.
 Even where the CCPA does not legally apply to us, we extend access, correction, and deletion rights to all users on request.
 We will not deny service, charge different prices, or provide different quality to users who exercise privacy rights.

-Israeli users: Under the Privacy Protection Law and its 2024 amendment, you also have the right to query the database, receive a copy of your data in a clear and understandable form, request correction of inaccurate data, and lodge a complaint with the Privacy Protection Authority (הרשות להגנת הפרטיות).
+Israeli users: Under the Privacy Protection Law and its 2024 amendment (Amendment 13), you also have the right to query the database, receive a copy of your data in a clear and understandable form, request correction of inaccurate data, and lodge a complaint with the Privacy Protection Authority (הרשות להגנת הפרטיות).

 Where to complain: